sunpy/ndcube/docs/ndcube.rst

 given pattern.
 The second corresponds to latitude along the slit.
 And the third axis corresponds to wavelength.
-However, the first axis also corresponds to time, as it takes time for the slit to move and then take another exposure which results in a new spectrogram (y-position vs. wavelength).
+However, the first axis also corresponds to time, as it takes time for the slit to move and then take another exposure.
 It would be very useful to have the measurement times also associated with the x-axis.
 However, the WCS may only handle one translation per axis.

 Fortunately, `~ndcube.NDCube` has a solution to this.
 Values at integer (pixel) steps along an axis can be stored within the object